Lizurt/Suggester/README.md

 ## About

-A library for getting suggestions for a given text.
+A library for getting autocomplete suggestions for a given text of any language that can be described using ANTLR grammar.

 The library uses ANTLR (version 4) grammar to generate suggestions, so it uses not only keywords, but also the grammar, word order.